fmi/java-course/homeworks/02-spacescanner/README.md

      * @param from the inclusive beginning of the time frame
      * @param to   the inclusive end of the time frame
-     * @throws IllegalArgumentException if from or to is null */
+     * @throws IllegalArgumentException if from or to is null
+     * @throws TimeFrameMismatchException if to is before from */
     String getCompanyWithMostSuccessfulMissions(LocalDate from, LocalDate to);